Sergey Akhromeyev: Involvement in the August Coup and death

-After its failure, Akhromeyev committed suicide.
+After its failure, Akhromeyev died by suicide.
 Shortly after his death, there was speculation that the suicide and suicide note were fake and that he was in fact murdered.
 Among other things, there was speculation as to why he did not shoot himself with his service weapon.
 There have also been rumors that he has been murdered to prevent him from revealing the partnership of others in a coup attempt.
 Army general Valentin Varennikov expressed doubts about the suicides of Akhromeyev and Boris Pugo.
 In addition to personal messages to his family, he left a note explaining that he could not continue living when the institutions to which he had devoted his life were disintegrating.

 Akhromeyev was buried at the Troyekurovskoye Cemetery in Moscow.
 Shortly after his burial, his grave was vandalized and his corpse stripped of the decorations in the uniform, in which it had been buried.
 The culprits were never found, and it is uncertain whether it was an act of pure desecration or if the grave-robbers hoped to sell the stolen uniform or its adornments for profit.
 The decorations were never recovered.
 As a result, a few days later a second funeral and reburial was conducted for him in the same cemetery.
 His tombstone is engraved with the coat of arms of the USSR and the words; 'communist', 'patriot' and 'soldier'.
-Admiral William Crowe, former Chairman of the Joint Chiefs of Staff and later the ambassador to the United Kingdom knew Marshal Akhromeyev and once called him a communist, a patriot, and a friend in that order.
+Admiral William Crowe, former Chairman of the Joint Chiefs of Staff and later the United States Ambassador to the United Kingdom knew Marshal Akhromeyev and once called him a communist, a patriot, and a friend in that order.